sparrowwallet/sparrow/README.md

 `./gradlew jpackage`

+On Linux distributions without `deb` or `rpm` packaging tools installed (such as Arch), building the installers can be skipped with

+`./gradlew jpackage -PskipInstallers=true`

 Note that to build the Windows installer, you will need to install [WiX](https://github.com/wixtoolset/wix3/releases).

 When updating to the latest HEAD